How to train your dog

 2) Repetition of the command and the action is crucial when dog training.
 Believe in what you are doing and stick to it.
 Without sustained repetition your dog will forget the skills he’s learned.

-3) Always be consistent with your dog and be sure that every member of your household and your dog walker keeps up with your rules.
+3) Always be consistent with your dog and be sure that your family and your dog walker keeps up with your rules.
 If your dog isn’t allowed on the couch you have to be sure your partner or guests don’t let him up on the couch.

 4) Take it slow.
 Master one easy command to start with then move on and build upon it.